yDeepak1889/TicTacToe/README.md

 #TIC TAC TOE

-I made this game during my first semester in B.Tech.
+I made this game during my first semester of B.Tech.

 #Tic_Tac_Toe.c
 This is a simple implementation of two player Tic Tac Toe game in C language.